Policies, Terms & Conditions

-- Cancellation within 30 days prior to the event: Cancellations must be in writing and sent to CFA 30 days before the event.
-A 25% administration fee may be deducted from payments received.
+- Cancellation 60 days or more, prior to the event: Cancellations must be in writing and sent to CFA at least 60 days before the event.
+A 25% administration fee will be levied.

-- Cancellation after 29 days prior to the event: No refunds will be granted, but credit may be transferred to another CFA event, product or service (except for CFA membership dues), or suggest alternative fund allocation, subject to mutual agreement with CFA.
+- Cancellation 59 days or less prior to the event: No refunds will be granted, however, a credit may be transferred to another CFA event, product or service (except for CFA membership dues).
+The CFA is open to an alternative, mutually agreed upon, fund allocation.

 Move-In & Move-Out